meta-graph/core/docs/guides/DEBRIEF_FORMAT.md

 Guidelines:

+- Write entries to `DEBRIEF.json` in the repository root; do not duplicate content in `AGENTS.md`.
 - JSON must remain single-line (JSONL format).
 - Append only; never rewrite or reflow existing entries.
 - Fill in today’s date/time automatically in UTC-8 (PST) unless otherwise